ollehallin/workstation/README.md

 - Not present in standard Ubuntu channel
 - The standard Ubuntu channel is lagging
 - Is not packaged as a .deb
-- Is convenient to get in one command
+- Is inconvenient to get in one command

 ## Goal